Policy

 Education policy gets made at many levels, even at your local school!
 If you have an idea for a new policy at your school, get in touch with your principal or a member of the school’s Site-Based Decision Making Council (SBDM).

 If you want to take it one step further, you can testify in front of your local school board about changes you want to see in your school district.
-Luckily, Student Voice has compiled a comprehensive guide of everything you need to know to research, write and present a testimony.
+Student Voice has compiled a comprehensive guide of everything you need to know to research, write and present a testimony.

 Read more about the roles and responsibilities of local School Boards and Site-Based Decisions Making Councils or check out this guide about the different governing bodies in our school system.Connect to Advocacy in Frankfort